kevinbiro99/quiz-master/README.md

 Billy Zhou - billi.zhou@mail.utoronto.ca

 # Brief Description of the Web Application:
-QuizMaster is an interactive, real-time quiz application designed for educational and entertainment purposes.
-Users can create, share, and participate in quizzes together seamlessly.
-The application provides real-time updates, tracks scores, and supports various question formats to enhance engagement.
+QuizMaster is an innovative web application that generates real-time multiplayer quizzes from video content.
+Users can upload their own videos or provide YouTube links.
+The application parses the audio to text, integrates with ChatGPT to create quiz questions, and cuts the video to reveal the answers.

 # Required Elements Fulfillment:
 - **Frontend Framework**: The frontend will be built using Vue 3 to ensure a modern and responsive user interface.